 5.5 Need for the Project: In June 2010, the President signed a Memorandum calling for the National Telecommunications and Information Administration (NTIA), in collaboration with the Federal Communications Commission (FCC), to make 500 megahertz of spectrum available for fixed and mobile wireless broadband.
 One of the portions of the spectrum identified to achieve this goal is the 100 megahertz of spectrum between 3550-3650 MHz where radars have been deployed.
-The plan is to use of exclusion zones to protect U.S. Navy coastal operations and other Department of Defense test and training areas.
+The plan is to use exclusion zones to protect U.S. Navy coastal operations and other Department of Defense test and training areas.
 Advanced beaconing approaches, such as the one developed in the IEEE Standard 802.22.1-2011 for spectrum sharing and interference protection between the primary signals and commercial wireless microphone signals may be used for the 3550-3650 band.
 Such an advanced beacon, will make 100 MHz of spectrum available nation-wide, and especially in the coastal areas where significant US population resides.
 The designed beacon will contain peace time temporal patterns of the radars (e. g.
 PW, PRI), which when combined with some universal time clock such as GPS can help commercial communications systems to use the empty time slots for their operation.
-During emergency scenarios, the beacon will send urgent messages, to ask all the commercial systems to shut down immediately.
+During emergency scenarios, the beacon will be able to send urgent messages, to ask all the commercial systems to shut down immediately.
 Security features for such beacons are very important.
 IEEE Std, 802.22.1-2010 has incorporated many such security mechanisms that may be applied for the protection relatively readily.
 However, the IEEE Std.
 802.22.1-2010 beacon requires alternate technologies for the PHY and enhancements to the MAC in order to carry the information for spectrum sharing.
 It also requires additional security attributes, as well as network self organization and spectrum management attributes to fulfil its duties.
 This advanced beaconing technology may be used to protect other types of services such as the satellite earth stations, search and rescue and novel applications such as geocaching, policy beaconing etc. Hence the need for this amendment.
 5.6 Stakeholders for the Standard: Chip and equipment manufacturers, government organizations, Department of Defence personnel, broadcasters, utility companies, wireless internet and data service providers and other entities such as database service providers to which the standard may need to interface.

 Intellectual Property 6.1.a.
 Is the Sponsor aware of any copyright permissions needed for this project?: No 6.1.b.
 Is the Sponsor aware of possible registration activity related to this project?: No